 13. Walk/Roll on a Medieval City Wall – After the fall of the Roman Empire, independent Italian villages protected themselves by building massive stone city walls.
 In some cities like Lucca, disabled travelers can reach these walls using ramps.

-14. Relax in an Agriturismo in Tuscany – In most destinations across Europe, hotels are the best options for disabled travelers.
+14. Relax in an Agriturismo in Tuscany – In most destinations across Europe, hotels are the best option for disabled travelers.
 Not so in Tuscany…staying in an accessible Italian agriturismo (shown in the photos below) really adds to the experience!
-Imagine staying on a one thousand year old hilltop farm surrounded by cypress trees and vineyards in all directions!
+Imagine staying on a one thousand-year-old hilltop farm surrounded by cypress trees and vineyards in all directions!